Mental Health Awareness

 One in four people in the UK will experience a mental health problem in any given year.
 In most workplaces, that means it is already present in your team.
 The question is not whether your staff will encounter mental health challenges at work.
 It is whether they are prepared to respond to them.

 Since the HSE updated its first aid needs assessment guidance, employers are required to consider mental health when assessing their first aid provision.
 This means evaluating whether your workforce’s mental health needs are being met, and whether appointing a trained Mental Health First Aider forms part of your first aid arrangements.
-For many organisations, this is a requirement they are not yet aware of, and one this course directly addresses.
+For many organisations, this is a requirement they are not yet aware of, and one that this course directly addresses.
+The course reflects the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999, the Equality Act 2010, and current guidance from the Health and Safety Executive, Mind, and Mental Health at Work.

 Course Details

-- Duration: Half day (3 to 4 hours), or full day workshop option available
+- Duration: Half-day (3 to 4 hours), or full-day workshop option available

-- Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams
+- Delivery: Face-to-face in-house or live online via Zoom or Microsoft Teams

-- Certificate: CPD-accredited certificate of achievement in Mental Health Awareness
+- Certificate: CPD-Accredited Certificate of Achievement in Mental Health Awareness

-- Group size: Up to 12 learners
+- Group size: Maximum 15 learners per trainer

 Who This Course Is For